josieparis/guppy_balancing_selection/README.md

-# NFDS-paper
-Thoughts, scripts, analysis  for NFDS balancing selection paper

-I am making a new README file to keep all the NFDS information together (out of main lab book).
-This is now shared with Bonnie
+## GitHub repo containing data and scripts pertaining to the article:

+### Repeated signatures of balancing selection in small and large populations of guppies (_Poecilia reticulata_)

+#### Authors
+Josephine R Paris, James R Whiting, Joan Ferrer Obiol, Kimberly A Hughes, Bonnie A Fraser

 ---------

-### VCF files for analysis:
+### VCF files used for analysis:

 MASTER directory for SNP calling:
 `/lustre/home/jrp228/startup/STAR_holi_snp_processing`